 From market access to gene therapy — all you need to know about this rare bleeding disorder

 Some families are shocked and confused when, as if out of nowhere, this bleeding disorder presents itself in a loved one.
-This can occur on rare occurrences as a result of spontaneous genetic mutation, which accounts for 30% of hemophilia cases.
+This can occur on rare occurrences as a result of spontaneous genetic mutation, which accounts for 30% of haemophilia cases.
 In instances such as these, the mother is not a carrier and the child is the first to carry the defective factor gene.
 Researchers currently aren’t sure why these mutations occur.

-Hemophilia is nearly always caused by mutations in the X chromosome.
+Haemophilia is nearly always caused by mutations in the X chromosome.
 For this reason, it has been referred to as an X-linked disorder.
 Other examples of X-linked disorders include red-green color blindness, Becker’s muscular dystrophy, and Alport syndrome.

-Because men have both an X and Y chromosome, while women have two X chromosomes, men who possess the hemophilia mutation will acquire it.
+Because men have both an X and Y chromosome, while women have two X chromosomes, men who possess the haemophilia mutation will acquire it.
 Women, on the other hand, aren’t likely to have the condition, because their second X chromosome makes up for any faults.
 However, women can act as carriers and pass the faulty gene down to their offspring.
-There is a 50% chance of a carrier passing hemophilia to their child.
+There is a 50% chance of a carrier passing haemophilia to their child.

-The three main forms of hemophilia are:
+The three main forms of haemophilia are:

-Hemophilia C – This form occurs as a result of a lack of clotting factor XI
+Haemophilia C – This form occurs as a result of a lack of clotting factor XI

-A significant market access challenge for hemophilia is making newer treatments affordable to patients.
+A significant market access challenge for haemophilia is making newer treatments affordable to patients.
 High costs mean these safer treatments aren’t a realistic option for many patients in developing countries.
 These market access issues are factors that need to be addressed, so that everyone who requires a particular drug or treatment can obtain it and go on to live a long, happy life.